atucom/dotfiles/README.md

   -Mounts a remote share so you can browse it like it's local.
 Accepts smbclient formatted creds.

 **[atu-myip.sh](bin/atu-myip.sh)**
-  -Returns your local IP addr
+  -Returns your IP addr as seen from the Internet

 **[atu-nessuswrangle.rb](bin/atu-nessuswrangle.rb)**
   -same as hostwrangle but with .nessus files